 Graduate Master of Landscape Architecture (MLA)

-Responsive to expanding urban populations, deep social and racial inequity, and the climate crisis, the program focuses on the physical, ecological, social, and political conditions of the urban rural continuum.
-Research and intervention will run from the hyper-local to the regional, addressing the interconnectivity inherent in landscape systems that disregard arbitrary boundaries.
 In addition to traditional representation practices, students will be exposed to a more critical and multilayered process to reflect the shifting, temporal, experiential, and contested aspects of landscapes.

 While drawing upon Pratt’s strong community ties to its Brooklyn home, the program foregrounds landscape ecology considered through design agendas like resilient public space, urban ecology, food sovereignty, spatial imagination, and global human narratives.
 The acute environmental and climate crisis is our context.
 The students will also benefit from an expansive list of electives, tapping into the many relevant courses currently offered within the School of Architecture, in particular, offerings of the Urban Design, Placemaking, and Sustainable Environmental Systems programs.